 Rusk State Hospital

-Rusk State Hospital is building a new maximum-security unit with 100 beds and a new non-maximum-security unit with 100 beds.
-Rusk is also replacing the administration building.
+Rusk State Hospital has just completed the construction of a new maximum-security unit with 100 beds and a new non-maximum-security unit with 100 beds.
+Rusk has also replaced the administration building.
 Learn more from this video.

 - $10.7 million

 - Construction of the 200-bed new patient unit is completed except for some site work.